InterstellarJS/PlanetTech/README.md

 ```

-We initialize a cube map, setting the width and height of the noise space to 2000 and specifying that we want a 3x3 grid with a `mapType` set to `false` for normal map and displacement map.
+We initialize a cube map, setting the width and height of the noise space to 2000 and specifying that we want a 3x3 grid with a `mapType` set to `false` for displacement map and `true` for normal map.
 We then call the build method, creating the cube with the specified resolution of 3512 for this displament map and 2512 for the normal map.

 Next, we call one of the noise methods with the following parameters.
 Finally, we call the download method.
 If set to true, this method downloads the images to your computer.
 The `.textureArray` variable holds the images in memory.
 The order that the textuers are in is `[front,back,right,left,top,bottom]`.